mlswg/mls-architecture/draft-ietf-mls-architecture.md

 performing such a reinitialization prove its prior membership with a PSK.

 There are a few practical challenges to this approach.
-For example, the application will need to ensure that the new members have the required PSK, including any new members that have joined the group since the epoch in which the PSK was issued.
+For example, the application will need to ensure that all members have the required PSK, including any new members that have joined the group since the epoch in which the PSK was issued.